Magane En Marumagane

 Magane En Marumagane is a 2010 Indian Tamil-language comedy drama film written and directed by T. P. Gajendran.
 The film stars Vivek, Mithun, and Yamini Sharma, while Thenmozhi, Nassar, Saranya, Livingston, and Thambi Ramaiah play supporting roles.
 The music was composed by Dhina with cinematography by Raja Rajan and editing by Ganesh.
-The film was launched on 14 July 2008 and released on 21 May 2010.
+The film was released on 21 May 2010.

 Plot

 The "Jameendar" of a village on the foothills of Palani temple lives happily with his wife.
 The couple is liberal and spends all their money on the villagers.
 Enters Singapetti Singaram, a con, and his grandmother.

 Singaram cons the Jameendar and marries his daughter Ponnarasi, whose brother Raghu, an IT professional and city slicker, is fiercely opposed to it.
 Singaram wastes his money in gambling and is defeated by his enemy.
 His enemy is killed, and Singaram is framed up in a murder case which he did not commit.
 He is then forced to leave the village.
 He comes to Chennai, turns a new leaf, and becomes a real estate tycoon overnight.

 Meanwhile, Raghu, the bad brother, urged by his evil uncle, ditches his parents, who are left penniless on the street.
 When Singaram comes to the village and sees that the family became poor, Raghu learns that his uncle cheated his parents, and he is affected by a heart disease.
-In the hospital, Raghu's mother gave up her life to donate her heart to save his son.
+In the hospital, Raghu's mother gave up her life to donate her heart to save her son.
 The film ends with Raghu marrying Thenmozhi.